sutori-project/sutori-studio/README.md

 ![alt text](https://github.com/kodaloid/sutori-studio/blob/main/screenshot.png?raw=true)

-This project is still in a pre-alpha state, and may not properly if you attempt to use it.
-The app is built using NeutralinoJS and Typescript.
-If you wish to try it, clone the repo, make sure [NeutralinoJS](https://neutralino.js.org/) is installed, then in a terminal under your cloned directory type 'neu run' to start the app.
+This project is still in an early state, and has a number of known bugs.
+Please use with caution, and remember to backup files you edit just in-case a crash occurs.

-## Building
+## Getting Started

+To run the app, do the following:

 1. Clone this repo.
 2. Restore the dependencies with: `npm install`